by Haim Factor

 What’s more, I really did understand the importance of keeping a safe distance.
 Over the years, I learned to instinctively keep a good distance between myself and the car in front of me.

 Using all of my restraint and trying not to dwell on my bad fortune, I somehow made it through the lecture, just to the point when the instructor asked: “Are there any questions?”
 I felt my hand shoot up as my patience must have finally worn thin.

 “Look”, I gasped, “I’m very familiar with safe driving distance.”
 Quickly reconsidering that there was no need to antagonize the instructor (who was hopefully going to give me a passing grade and was going to allow me NOT to repeat this boring course) I decided in mid-sentence to talk about what I felt rather than what I knew.
 Clearing my throat, I explained “What really makes me mad is that OTHER people are always on my bumper!”

 That’s it.
-I said it!
-Relieved by the fact that I could tell the instructor how I felt, I slouched back in my seat and relaxed a bit.
+I told him how I felt!
+Relieved by the fact that I could tell the instructor my feelings, I slouched back in my seat and relaxed a bit.
 I gazed at him.
 He just stood there and smiled back at me.
 He calmly said one word: